Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

   * `MethodReply` (with serialized return values),
   * or a `Signal` (with serialized parameters).

-### Standard D-Bus interfaces

-Every D-Bus object will automatically get these four standard interfaces:

-  * `org.freedesktop.DBus.Properties`
-  * `org.freedesktop.DBus.Introspectable`
-  * `org.freedesktop.DBus.Peer`
-  * `org.freedesktop.DBus.ObjectManager`

-The implementation of these interfaces is provided by the underlying sd-bus library.
-So there is no need to implement them manually by users.

 ### Thread safety in sdbus-c++

 sdbus-c++ is thread-aware by design.
 But, in general, it's not thread-safe.
 At least not in all places.
 There are situations where sdbus-c++ provides and guarantees API-level thread safety by design.
 It is safe to do these operations from multiple threads at the same time: